bsurmanski/wlc/ideas.md

     a call, eg.
     MyClass c = MyClass()
+    will run the no arguments constructor default constructors. uses syntax of "implicit this() {}".
+If an 'implicit this' is found in the type, it will be called when creating the type on the stack, and implicitly in all other constructors (maybe).
-    will run the no arguments constructor default constructors for classes only. may use some special syntax in declaration, declared like constructor except use 'default' instead of 'this'.
-The reason for the distinction is so that no argument constructors can be used in structs/etc.
+The reason for the distinction and distinct syntax is so that no argument constructors can be used in structs/etc.

+###
+codegen type expressions
+create a 'type' runtime type